Language: EN

 Example using modules

-This file contains both the declaration and definition of the function sum, and it is exported so that other files can use it.
+This file contains both the declaration and definition of the function sum, and it is exported for other files to use.

 export module sum;